 Water Fund.
-The revenues of the Philadelphia Water Department (the "Water Department") are required to be segregated from other funds of the City.
+The revenues of the Water Department are required to be segregated from other funds of the City.
 Under the City's Restated General Water and Wastewater Revenue Bond Ordinance of 1989 (the "Water Ordinance"), an annual transfer may be made from the Water Fund to the City's General Fund in an amount not to exceed the lesser of (i) all Net Reserve Earnings and (ii) \$4,994,000.
 "Net Reserve Earnings" means the amount of interest earnings during the Fiscal Year on amounts in the Debt Reserve Account and Subordinated Bond Fund, each as defined in the Water Ordinance.